z4lem/CherryScreen/README.md

     4. start the control.py script as root in an own terminal session by sudo python control.py or create a startup script
     5. The Web Interface is reachable at device startup in the local WiFi via the device's IP address, e.g.:  http://192.1.1.111:8080
     -> If it is not reachable, make sure any firewall isn't blocking (check out the port!)

 #### ToDo

+- remove static paths
 - clean up code
 - switch to python3 convention
 - use 'stringbuilder' array for html strings